aptos-foundation/AIPs/TEMPLATE.md

 ## Suggested implementation timeline

 Describe how long you expect the implementation effort to take, perhaps splitting it up into stages or milestones.

+## Suggested developer platform support timeline

+Describe the plan to have SDK, API, CLI, Indexer support for this feature is applicable.

 ## Suggested deployment timeline